Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 In conclusion, the college cafeteria is a fundamental part of our campus life, and with some strategic enhancements, it can further contribute to a positive student experience.
 I believe these suggestions could bring about positive changes that would benefit the entire student body.

-Thank you for considering my input.
+*Thank you for considering my input.*ß

 ### Share dormitory
 > You live in a room in college which you share with another student.
 However, there are many problems with this arrangement and you find it very difficult to work.
 Write a letter to the accommodation officer at the college.
 In the letter,